namor5772/WeatherStation/Arduino/README.md

 For efficiency and convenience we use an Arduino Leonardo without headers.
 The goal is to have it running the appropriate code and have it interface to sensors, a servo, a digital relay and the Raspberry PI.
 All these connections are made to the Vero board to which everything is linked.

+The main limitations with the Leonardo as compared to the more powerful MEGA is that it has only one usable interrupt pin (D7).
+Its data memory is also less, so some tricks had to be used to enable code to load.
+Luckily it has two hardware serial ports (with one usable) which ruled out the less powerful Nano.

 In production it is powered by the Raspberry PI with a USB A male to Micro-B Cable.
 For programming this can be connected to a PC.
 The other connections are via various pads (detailed below) to which appropriate straight locking headers are soldered.

 * 4 Pin 0.1 Straight Locking Header